WallarooLabs/wally/book/python/api.md

 ### Application Setup

-After Machida has loaded a Wallaroo Python application module, it executes its entry point function: `application_setup(args)`, which returns an application topology structure that tells Wallaroo how to connect the classes, functions, and objects behind the scenes.
+After Machida has loaded a Wallaroo Python application module, it executes its entry point function, `application_setup(args)`, which returns an application topology structure that tells Wallaroo how to connect the classes, functions, and objects behind the scenes.
 Therefore, any Wallaroo Python application must provide this function.

 The `wallaroo` module provides an [ApplicationBuilder](#wallarooapplicationbuilder) that facilitates the creation of this data structure.
-When `ApplicationBuilder` is used, a topology can be built using its methods, and then its structure can be return by calling `ApplicationBuilder.build()`.
+When `ApplicationBuilder` is used, a topology can be built using its methods, and then its structure can be returned by calling `ApplicationBuilder.build()`.

 For a simple application with a decoder, computation, and encoder, this function may look like